AztecProtocol/aztec-connect-bridges/specs/bridges/mean/readme.md

 ## What is the flow of the bridge?

-The bridge is asynchronous and has two flows: the deposit + the withdraw.
+The bridge is synchronous, and it has two possible actions: the deposit, and the withdraw.

 ### Deposit (L2)